japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 CAUTION: FIXME Describe `run-example`

-`SparkSubmitCommandBuilder` parses command-line arguments using `OptionParser` (which is a link:spark-submit-SparkSubmitOptionParser.adoc[SparkSubmitOptionParser]). `OptionParser` comes with the following methods:
+`SparkSubmitCommandBuilder` parses command-line arguments using `OptionParser` (which is a spark-submit-SparkSubmitOptionParser.md[SparkSubmitOptionParser]). `OptionParser` comes with the following methods:

 1. `handle` to handle the known options (see the table below).
 It sets up `master`, `deployMode`, `propertiesFile`, `conf`, `mainClass`, `sparkArgs` internal properties.